saltstack/salt-enhancement-proposals/delayed-state-rendering.md

 There would probably be several documentation pages that would need to be written or updated.
 This probably deserves its own page.
 It also relates to the renderer pages, the requisites page, and pages that talk about the highstate and state system layers.

 Using this feature in a highstate will also additionally tax a master more than the same highstate without that `delayed_render`.
-I do not expect this to be particularly substantial, but it will reduce scalability somewhat.
+This will probably not be particularly substantial, but it will reduce scalability somewhat.
 As always, when a user is pushing the limits, testing should be done and design choices made to deal with any scalability issues.

 # Postscript

 This has been on my mind for about a year.
 It first occurred to me when I was writing cloud orchestration states.
 I had an orchestration state that spawned a compute instance and then kicked off a highstate.
 It was simple enough.
 Then I wanted to access and use the public IP address of that compute instance.
 That was not so easy.
 Then I found similar problems for other "cloud" operations within a highstate, where I needed to use information I could not set or predict.
 Finally, I realized that this limitation is systemic.
 It doesn't just apply to cloud operations, though that may be the most frequently encountered limitation.
-Any state that has an unpredictable effect is currently difficult to incorporate into a streamlined highstate.
+Any state that has an unpredictable effect that then needs to be used is currently difficult to incorporate into a streamlined highstate.

-I have discussed this topic with Alan Cugler [alan-cugler@GitHub](https://github.com/alan-cugler) and Michael Verhulst [verhulstm@GitHub](https://github.com/verhulstm) several times, and they helped me flesh this out quite a bit.
+I have discussed this topic with Alan Cugler [alan-cugler@GitHub](https://github.com/alan-cugler), Michael Verhulst [verhulstm@GitHub](https://github.com/verhulstm), and Jason Traub [jtraub91@GitHub](https://github.com/alan-cugler) several times, and they helped me flesh this out quite a bit.